wert23239/Super-Meta-MarIO/README.md

 ## Preliminary Explanation

-The whole concept of beating a game using code can be very confusing.
-This is because something like symbolic AI, Genetic Algorithms and Reinforcement Learning all look very similar when you watch a game but each method is very differnt.
-To help make this repo make more sense this small helper guide to explain these very elaborate theories and some problems with them are.
+The whole concept of beating a game using code can be confusing.
+This is because something like symbolic AI, Genetic Algorithms and Reinforcement Learning all look similar when you watch a game but each method is differnt.
+To help make this repo make more sense this small helper guide to explain these elaborate theories and some problems with them are.

 ### Symbolic AI (Hardcoding)

 The easiest way to beat Mario without using a human is with traditional AI.
 This can be done in two ways.
-The first is very simple to understand.
+The first is simple to understand.
 All you have to do is hard code each input.
 This means everytime Mario is supposed to press right you just write a line of code that says go right.

 #### Problem (Not Actually AI)

-This can also be called a TAS and has a very serious problem.
+This can also be called a TAS and has a serious problem.
 There is no way to generalize this.
 It may be insanely accurate but has to follow a single path.
 This can be summed up with just a human beating the game through cheating.

 ### Symbolic AI (Supervised Machine Learning)